flashkicker/DeadDrop/README.md

 # README #

+Before running/debugging Node code on local machine ensure -

+1. MySQL DB is setup by running SQL script 'MySQL DB Setup Script.sql' against your MySQL instance
+2. Change the contents of db.json to match your DB details

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###